mariamorskovatykh/recipify/README.md

 Link to the app: https://dk1248-recipify-website-app-03uyve.streamlit.app/

-Live presentation at Le Wagon: Not yet online (to be updated)
+Live presentation at Le Wagon: https://youtu.be/pxghH8AEcXg

 ### Methods used
 * Deep Learning (Convolutional Neural Network trained on ~120.000 pictures of food of 251 categories)